Archive for the ‘books’ Category

 ART PRINTS: All of the images from The Seven Last Words Series and The Hours of Mary Magdalene are available as prints; check out the Art Prints page on my website.
 You can also purchase prints of The Lenten Series (illustrations from my book Garden of Hollows) as well as prints of artwork from my books and my blogs.

-eNEWSLETTER: I send out an e-newsletter every month or so.
+eNEWSLETTER: I send out an occasional e-newsletter.
 It includes a seasonal reflection, artwork, information about current offerings and upcoming events, and whatever else strikes my creative fancy.
 I would be delighted to include you in my mailing list if you haven’t already subscribed.
 You can sign up here.

 GRATITUDE: Most of all, thank you for visiting The Painted Prayerbook and for the sustenance and companionship you provide along the way.
 Your comments, emails, prayers, and presence are all tremendous gifts on my path.
 Please know that I pray for you and that I carry a heap of gratitude for the ways you help make possible my work in this world.